6 Tips for Ecommerce Price Optimisation

 You feel disappointed.
 And start looking for similar products at a cheaper price elsewhere.

-If you are the owner of an e-commerce website, then the above scenario is something that you want to avoid.
+When purchasing online, 60% shoppers report price to be the number one factor influencing their choice (source: Strategy&).
+If you are the owner of an ecommerce website, then the above scenario is something that you want to avoid.

 It’s quite hard to come up with the right price for any product.
 You need to make the profit.
 But you don’t want to lose potential customers.
 In other words, you must optimise the price.